mitanshubhoot/EventManagerApp/README.md

 # Event Manager App
 Repository  for DBMS Course Project

-An app that will be very useful for events like Melange or Vishwakarandak in VIT college , can also be used by various clubs of the college for better Event Management.
+An app that will be very useful for events like Melange or Vishwakarandak in VIT college   , can also be used by various clubs and committees like Execution and Planning Committee(EPEC) and Social Welfare and development Committee (SWD)of the college for better Event Management.These events occur on a large scale   , our app will provide a lot of features to automate processes of registration , mointoring and managmenet of the app for each person associated with the event.

 **Users :**
 Participant , Coordinator , Volunteer